 This advantage is also a disadvantage since the reader is limited to the same view of the world as held by the narrator.
 The reader is only able to understand what the narrator understands.
 The reader can only see and experience what the narrator sees and experiences.
 Therefore, if the character is in a room, and there is a noise outside the room, the reader cannot know what made the noise until the narrator finds out.

-Storytelling in first-person viewpoint is often narrow in scope, focusing on the internal dialogue of one character.
+Storytelling in the first person point of view is often narrow in scope, focusing on the internal dialogue of one character.

 This limited knowledge of the world has been used to significant effect by many writers.

-Since the narrator and reader are so closely related, it is possible to tell a story that is heavily influenced by the narrator.
-In many of the best novels written in first-person viewpoint, a further element is created by making the narrator unreliable.
+Since the narrator and reader are so closely related, it is possible to tell a story that the narrator heavily influences.
+In many of the best novels written in the first person point of view, a further element is created by making the narrator unreliable.
 In short, this means that the narrator cannot be trusted.
-The information that is being passed to the reader has, in some way, been altered by the narrator.
+The information being passed to the reader has, in some way, been altered by the narrator.

-In some cases, this might be that the narrator is not openly lying, but, instead, presenting the world to the reader through their own internal lens.
-However, it many cases, the narrator is openly lying with the first-person narrator, telling the reader what they want them to know.
-This means the reader is forced to trust the narrator's version of the world.
+In some cases, this might be that the narrator is not openly lying but presenting the world to the reader through their internal lens.
+However, in many cases, the narrator openly lies with the first-person point of view, telling the reader what they want them to know.
+The reader is forced to trust the narrator's version of the world.

 In the novel American Psycho by Bret Easton Ellis, the main character is a psychopathic high-flyer banker that kills for pleasure.
-It is written from a first-person viewpoint.
-Throughout the book, the reader is given a view of the world filtered through a killer's mind.
+It is written from a first-person point of view.
+Throughout the book, the reader sees the world filtered through a killer's mind.

-Look at this example to see how the writer is using first-person viewpoint to influence the reader:
+Look at this example to see how the writer is using first person point of view to influence the reader:

 Outside this cab, on the sidewalks, black and bloated pigeons fight over scraps of hot dogs in front of a Gray's Papaya while transvestites idly look on and a police car cruises silently the wrong way down a one-way street and the sky is low and gray and in a cab that's stopped in traffic across from this one, a guy who looks a lot like Luis Carruthers waves over at Timothy and when Timothy doesn't return the wave the guy—slicked-back hair, suspenders, horn-rimmed glasses—realizes it's not who he thought it was and looks back at his copy of USA Today.
 Panning down to the sidewalk there's an ugly old homeless bag lady holding a whip and she cracks it at the pigeons who ignore it as they continue to peck and fight hungrily over the remains of the hot dogs and the police car disappears into an underground parking lot.

-It is also possible that the writer will use the first-person viewpoint to withhold vital information from the reader, limiting the available knowledge.
+It is also possible that the writer will use the first-person point of view to withhold vital information from the reader, limiting the available knowledge.
 This is common in specific genres, such as detective fiction and horror.
-One very famous example of this approach is Iain Banks's excellent novel The Wasp Factory.
-In this story, key plot points are unknown to the narrator/main character, and therefore the reader.
-The result is a shocking revelation in the climax of the story.
+One famous example of this approach is Iain Banks's excellent novel The Wasp Factory.
+In this story, key plot points are unknown to the narrator/main character and, therefore, the reader.
+The result is a shocking revelation at the climax of the story.

-First-person viewpoint can be written in several forms.
-It is possible to use an interior monologue, in which the narrator is telling the reader their thoughts.
-Some writers, such as Albert Camus, use a dramatic monologue approach, where the narrator is interacting with other people to a limited extent.
-The final type is an explicit voice, where words and actions, as well as thoughts, are described.
-We saw this above in *Huckleberry Finn*.
+First-person point of view can be written in several forms.
+It is possible to use an interior monologue, in which the narrator tells the reader their thoughts.
+Some writers, such as Albert Camus, use a dramatic monologue approach, where the narrator interacts with others to a limited extent.
+The final type is an explicit voice, where words, actions, and thoughts are described.
+We saw this above in Huckleberry Finn.

 It is also essential to consider how the story is being told.
-The narrator might be writing it down (and we, the reader, are reading these words), the narrator may be speaking the words, and we are 'listening', or it might be that the words are the thoughts of the narrator.
+The narrator might be writing it down (and we, the reader, are reading these words), the narrator may be speaking the words, and we are 'listening', or it might be that the words are the narrator's thoughts.